Tessty/FOOD_DELIVERY_API/README.md

 # FOOD_DELIVERY_API
-This is a Food Delivery API
+This is the Food Delivery API